 Work and Mandate of the Working Group

 The Working Group comprises all 15 members of the Security Council and makes its decisions by consensus.
-The current Chair of the Working Group, for the period ending 31 December 2019, is His Excellency Mr. Marc Pecsteen de Buytswerve (Belgium).
-The Vice-Chair for 2019 is Côte d’Ivoire.
+The current Chair of the Working Group, for the period ending 31 December 2022, is Her Excellency Ms. Mona Juul (Norway).
+The Vice-Chair for 2022 is Mexico.
 The Working Group prepares annual reports of its activities.
 The Working Group has Terms of Reference for the conduct of its work, and has adopted Options for possible actions by the Working Group (“toolkit”).
 Formal and informal meetings of the Working Group are announced in the Journal of the United Nations.

 The Working Group is mandated to:

 - review reports of the monitoring and reporting mechanism